Code Checks

 Checks if the generated function call name(s) in the tool_call matches the expected function call name(s) in the scenario_result.

-Code Generation checks
+Code Generation Checks

 Does Code Compile

-Name: does_code_compile
+Name: does_code_compile.

-s.
+This check simply checks whether the generated Python code compiles.
 This check lets you tell whether the generated code contains any non-Pythonic content (e.g., natural language, HTML, etc.).
-Requesting the does_code_compile
+Requesting the does_code_compile check will run the following evaluate method:

 class Check(BaseCheck):